Cheapest Auto Insurance in Arkansas (2025)

 We do receive compensation when a sale or referral occurs from many of the insurance providers and marketing partners on our site.
 That may impact which products we display and where they appear on our site.
 But it does not influence our meticulously researched editorial content, what we write about, or any reviews or recommendations we may make.
 We do not guarantee favorable reviews or any coverage at all in exchange for compensation.

-Arkansas drivers pay an average of $103 per month for liability insurance and $247 per month for full coverage.
-That’s more expensive than the national average, possibly because of the state’s high traffic fatality rate: 22.9 deaths per 100,000 people in 2021.[1]
+Arkansas drivers pay an average of $121 per month for liability insurance and $252 per month for full coverage.
+That’s more expensive than the national average and possibly because of the state’s 4th highest traffic fatality rate in the U.S., with 21.1 deaths per 100,000 people.[1]

 Quick Facts

-• The cheapest auto insurer for full coverage is State Farm, with rates of $59 per month.
+• The cheapest auto insurer for full coverage in Arkansas is State Farm, with rates of $57 per month.

 • Arkansas follows modified comparative negligence standards, meaning you can only recover damages from the other driver if you’re less than 50% at fault in an accident.[2]

-• Insurance companies in Arkansas must offer a defensive driver discount for drivers older than 55 who have successfully completed an approved course.[3]
+• Insurance companies in Arkansas must offer a defensive driver discount for drivers age 55 and older who’ve successfully completed an approved course.[3]

 3 of the cheapest car insurance companies in Arkansas